-5.4.3.
+6.4.3.
 Model Assumptions

-A potential problem with different algorithms is that each has one or more assumption [52].
+Each classification algorithm has one or more assumption [52].
 One assumption is the normality assumption [10, 29, 52].
-Other examples of model assumptions are the sample size for neural networks [10, 17, 52].
-Linearity between dependent and independent variables and the multivariate normal distribution of the independent variable is other assumptions by different classification algorithms groups [10, 52].
+Another example is the sample size for neural nets [10, 17, 52].
+Linearity between dependent and independent variables and the multivariate normal distribution of the independent variable are other assumptions by different classification groups [10, 52].
 The performance of a classification algorithm compared to other candidates depends on the dataset characteristics and how well these characteristics comply with the assumptions made by the classification algorithm [18].

-6. CONCLUSIONS
+7. CONCLUSIONS